How to Deal With a Bully at Work

-- More men (70 percent) are bullies and women are the most frequent targets of bullies (60 percent).
-Female bullies most often target other women (80 percent).
+- More men (70%) are bullies and women are the most frequent targets of bullies (60%).
+Female bullies most often target other women (80%).

-- Up to 81 percent of employers are perceived as doing nothing and resisting taking action when targets of bullying fill out a survey.
-In the general public, only 44.8 percent perceive the employers as doing nothing.
+- Up to 81% of employers are perceived as doing nothing and resisting taking action when targets of bullying fill out a survey.
+In the general public, only 44.8% perceive employers as doing nothing.

-- 29 percent of employees who are targets of bullies remain silent about their experiences.
+- 29% of employees who are targets of bullies remain silent about their experiences.

-- 71 percent of employer reactions are harmful to the workplace targets of bully behavior.
+- 71% of employer reactions are harmful to the workplace targets of bully behavior.

-- 60 percent of the target's coworkers' reactions are harmful to the targets of a bully.
+- 60% of the target's coworkers' reactions are harmful to the targets of a bully.

-- To stop the workplace bullying, 65 percent of targets lose their original jobs.
+- To stop workplace bullying, 65% of targets lose their original jobs.

-- 40 percent of people targeted by a bully experience stress-related health problems including debilitating anxiety, panic attacks, and clinical depression (39 percent).
+- 40% of people targeted by a bully experience stress-related health problems including debilitating anxiety, panic attacks, and clinical depression (39 percent).

 How to Deal With a Bully